F.A.Q. for E.T.M.S.A.R.

 5) How much does it cost to join E.T.M.S.A.R.?
 Nothing, it's FREE!
 There is no charge to join our organization.
 All costs incurred in being a member are, however, donated by the members themselves.
 You will be responsible for paying for your own fuel, using your private vehicle, providing your own automobile insurance and paying for the necessities of your horse and yourself when participating in ETMSAR activities.

 Do you have more questions?
-Feel free to contact any active member for answers or come to a meeting, held at the Centerville community center on the 3rd Thursday of every month, 6:30pm.
-See ya' there !
+Feel free to contact any active member for answers.
 By Kellye Tuxen

 Refer to our Event Page for up coming Meetings and Training Sessions